caiomsouza/big-data-science/pentaho/README.md

 # PDI + Hive and BI Server + Hive

-This project was created to join the power of Apache Hadoop/Hive + R/RStudio.
+This project was created to join the power of Apache Hadoop/Hive + R/RStudio + PDI + BA Server + Python

 #PDI + Hive